DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 	#!/usr/bin/env python

-Then, we need to give the file `mean_animals.py` permission to execute on its own.
-From the command line, in the directory containing the file `mean_animals.py`, run the line
+Then, we need to give the file `mean_biosig.py` permission to execute on its own.
+From the command line, in the directory containing the file `mean_biosig.py`, run the line

 	chmod 755 mean_sightings.py

 Now we can run our file as a standalone script simply by executing the statement

-	./mean_sightings.py sightings_tab_sm.csv Owl
+	./mean_sightings.py sightings_tab_sm.csv Water

 That annoying little `./` at the front is because the shell, by default, doesn't look inside your current directory for executable programs - it only